Skip to content

 "Both drivers sustained serious injuries and required removal using the Jaws of Life".

 Heather Amos, manager of communications and engagement with the Provincial Health Services Authority advised Coast Reporter that five ambulances were dispatched, and paramedics provided emergency medical care on scene.
-"In total, three patients were transported to hospital including two patients who were transported by air," she wrote.
+A third individual, a member of the fire department injured was at the scene and transported by ground ambulance to Sechelt hospital and then released, according to a spokesperson for Sunshine Coast Regional District emergency services.

 Daley stated that collaborative work among his department, the RCMP and BC Emergency Health Services personnel was needed to address the scene.